Master of Arts in

-Redemption Seminary currently offers one degree program, a Master of Arts in Biblical Studies that is tailored to your ministry interests.
-It is composed of 10 mentored courses that provide a well-rounded graduate-level theological degree.
-Each course has application exercises to help you apply the theology that you are learning to your ministry context.
-The capstone course takes a ministry effort that you are currently working on and enables you to advance it.
+Redemption Seminary’s degree programs are tailored to your ministry interests.
+The MABS is composed of 12 mentored courses that provide a well-rounded graduate-level theological degree.
+The program includes electives and a capstone course that takes a ministry focus that you are currently working on and empowers you to advance it.

 Master of Arts in Biblical Studies (MABS)

-This degree is the core of various programs at Redemption Seminary.
-It is a well-rounded master’s level program that focuses on personal spiritual development so that you can approach the Bible and others with greater wisdom and self-awareness.
+The MABS is the core degree program at Redemption Seminary.
+It is a well-rounded master’s level program that focuses on personal spiritual development so that you can approach the Bible and others with greater wisdom.

 Individual courses help hone your exegetical and interpretive skills as you examine the Bible, its historical context, theology, and Church history.
-When you are ready to complete each course, you register for weekly meetings with a mentor-professor of your choice, who will help you apply what you learn to life and ministry.
+Courses offer flexible time for working through material and conclude with seven weekly meetings with a mentor-professor, who will help you apply what you learn to life and ministry.
 Lectures are recordings delivered by a collection of well-known scholars through Logos Mobile Education recorded courses.
-(Feel free to search the internet for their names to see where they have taught or currently teach).
-This program concludes with a directed study that helps you produce a written work that advances your calling and current ministry efforts.
+This program concludes with a capstone project that helps you produce a written work that advances your calling and current ministry efforts.

 Summary